Aaroncunliffe/CustomStringClass/README.md

 2. Dynamic memory

-# bigInt
+## bigInt - This was a 1 day challenge at university

 inside the big int file is a custom way of storing integers that is not constrained by the maximum integer size, there are also functions for basic arithmetic (add, subtract, multiplication, division, modulo).
-Examples of each use is commented out in the main() function
+Examples of each use is commented out in the main() function.

+The bigInt is very basic and could easily be improved, it does not use classes or dynamic memory allocation.